Ftax MTD for IT is ready for purchase and use. 15% loyalty discount applies only during April.

 If you do not receive a confirmation email from HMRC After 72 hours, you should report this to HMRC.

-Step 5: After purchasing an Ftax MTD for VAT or MTD for IT package you must authorise the Ftax service to submit VAT or IT or MTD for IT returns using MTD.
-This is done by first logging into your Ftax Account, clicking NEW to begin setting up an MTD web form, and then clicking to authorise Ftax for MTD when prompted (usually the 2nd or 3rd step in the Overview process).
+After purchasing an Ftax MTD for VAT or MTD for IT package you must authorise the Ftax service to submit VAT or IT or MTD for IT returns using MTD.
+This is done by first logging into your Ftax Account, clicking NEW to begin setting up an MTD web form, and then clicking to Authorise Ftax for MTD when prompted (usually the 2nd or 3rd step in the Overview process).
 You should then be prompted to ‘Continue’, to log into to your HMRC account using your existing Government Gateway User ID and password, and to click a ‘Grant authority’ button.

 No. There are several ways the Ftax MTD forms may be used: